 Best place to stay in SF for: Upscale shopping and great transportation

-Transportation: Excellent BART and MUNI
+Transportation: Excellent BART and MUNI access

-Cons: No SF charm, utilitarian, crowded
+Cons: No SF charm, crowded and utilitarian.

-The best thing about Union Square (if you don’t care about Louis Vuitton) is its central location.
-From Union Square you can walk to almost every neighborhood you would want to visit, or opt for one of the many public transportation lines that run through it.
+Union Square has an industrial, luxury vibe.
+Think lots of concrete, name-brand shopping, and high rise views.
+The best thing about Union Square is its central location.
+From here, you can walk to almost any neighborhood, or take one of the many public transportation lines that run through it.

 Union Square, San Francisco Hotel Recommendations